RuneBlaze/pineapple-pen/README.md

 ## Setting Up

 We tested with Python 3.10.12 (but any Python above 3.10) should work.
 Our testing was done on an Apple M1 MacBook Pro, but nothing in the code should be platform-specific.
+Remember to install SDL2 `sudo apt-get install -y libsdl2-2.0-0` if on Ubuntu, possibly also required on macOS if SDL is reported to be missing.

 We use [Just](https://github.com/casey/just) as our command runner, and [Poetry](https://python-poetry.org/) to manage dependencies.
 Install both for the smoothest experience.